mobile-toys-and-tools/tempalarm.flirone/README.md

 # tempalarm.flirone
-Android Application

-# motiondetector.flirone.pp
 ![This is an image](ic_launcher.png)

-Last Updated: 06/27/2023
+Last Updated: 07/24/2023

 # Privacy Policy for Mobile Application

-This privacy policy governs your use of the software application ThermoVisual Motion Detector for mobile devices that was developed by Mobile Toys & Tools.
-The application detects objects in motion by using FLIR ONE thermal camera.
-The application raises alarm and plots it on the screen optionally if there is a motion detected.
-The application can use both the thermal and visual picture obtained by FLIR ONE therefore runs day and night without any need to visible light.
+This privacy policy governs your use of the software application Temperature Alarm for FLIR ONE for mobile devices that was developed by Mobile Toys & Tools.
+The application detects temperature overflows by using FLIR ONE thermal camera.
+The application raises alarm and plots it on the screen optionally if there is any thermal overflow detected.

 # What information does the Application obtain and how is it used?
 ## Camera Information